ML Data Collection Guide

 python tools/10_train_ml_model.py --info

 The --fp-weight parameter multiplies the IDLE class weight during training.
 Values >1.0 reduce false positives at the cost of slightly lower recall.
-Current default: 2.0 (production-oriented).
+Current defaults: --fp-weight 1.0, --scaler standard, --batch-size 32.

 This will: 1.
 Load all .npz files from data/ 2.
-Apply CV normalization to files with gain_locked: false 3.
-Apply context-aware MVS-guided sample weighting from dataset_info.json metadata 4.
-Extract 12 features per sliding window 5.
-5-fold cross-validation for reliable metrics 6.
-Train MLP model (12 → 16 → 8 → 1) with early stopping and dropout 7.
-Export to: - src/ml_weights.py (MicroPython) - includes seed and timestamp - components/espectre/ml_weights.h (C++/ESPHome) - includes seed and timestamp - models/motion_detector_small.tflite (TFLite int8) - models/feature_scaler.npz (normalization params) - models/ml_test_data.npz (test data for validation)
+Use raw std for all files (CV normalization disabled for ML) 3.
+Apply context-aware MVS-guided sample weighting on the default subcarrier set 4.
+Extract 9 features per sliding window 5.
+Run grouped cross-validation by paired capture/session, with blocked scoring to reduce overlap optimism 6.
+Report worst-group metrics (session, chip, source file) alongside mean fold metrics 7.
+Train the selected MLP architecture with early stopping and dropout 8.
+Export to: - src/ml_weights.py (MicroPython) - includes seed and timestamp - components/espectre/ml_weights.h (C++/ESPHome) - includes seed and timestamp - models/motion_detector_small.tflite (TFLite int8) - models/feature_scaler.npz (normalization params) - models/ml_test_data.npz (blocked regression subset for inference validation)

 Use --seed <number> for reproducible training.
 The seed is saved in the generated weight files.